BREAD5940/FRC-2016-BREAD-Codebase/README.md

 # FRC-2016-BREAD-Codebase
-Our team's actual code.
-This will make the robot play the game with someone controlling it during Tele Op.
-It will also make the robot execute our wishes during the autonomos phase.
+FRC Team 5940's code for FIRST Stronghold.
+This enables the robot to do things by itself during the Autonomous period, as well as be operator controlled during the TeleOp period.